Program Partners

 Michael Jimenez

-As Health and Equity Program Associate, Michael Jimenez provides communication and administrative support to the HEP program and staffs activities of the multi-agency California Health in All Policies Task Force.
+As Health and Equity Program Analyst, Michael Jimenez provides communication and administrative support to the HEP program and staffs activities of the multi-agency California Health in All Policies Task Force.
 In addition, he works to integrate health and equity research and evaluation across SGC and HiAP Task Force priorities.

 Prior to joining SGC, Michael served as a CivicSpark AmeriCorps Fellow at the Los Angeles County Department of Public Health, where he coordinated stakeholder engagement on policy initiatives to reduce the health impacts of climate change.
 Michael received a Bachelor of Arts in Urban and Environmental Policy and Spanish Studies from Occidental College.